The “Killer Vaccine” Worldwide. 7.9 Billion People

 Can we trust a Big Pharma vaccine conglomerate which pleaded guilty to criminal charges by the US Department of Justice (DoJ) including “fraudulent marketing” and “felony violation of the Food, Drug and Cosmetic Act”?

 ‘Fraudulent marketing” in the case of the Pfizer-BioNTech’s “killer vaccine” is a gross understatement.
 What is the Value of Human Life?
-It does not have a monetary value.
+There is no monetary value to human life

 Is this a “mistake” on the part of the national health authorities?
 The experimental mRNA “vaccine” has resulted in an upward trend in mortality and morbidity Worldwide.
 Meanwhile, Big Pharma profits are in the hundreds of billions.